UPD (08/11/2022). The article below was written before the big migration to Mastodon. You can find us here as well

-5) The more followers you have the higher is your responsibility.
+5) The more followers you have the larger your responsibility.
 While the same “Netiquette” applies to all people, online discussions are very much determined by the power dynamics.
 This “power” is usually reflected by the number of Twitter followers.
 Thus, with all its democracy Twitter is very hierarchical.
 It is particularly pronounced for the academic Twitter, where the community is tightly connected and structured.
 So in practice, a critical opinion or ad hominem comment of a person with 300 followers has a different weight (and different level of potential harm that it can do) in comparison with the same comment by a person with 30,000 followers.
 We are all human and all have mistakes, but a mistake of a Twitter user with a small number of followers is not as dangerous as a mistake of a user with many thousands of followers.
 So people with many Twitter followers have additional responsibility to think twice before every Tweet.
 The understanding of this fact comes naturally with time that one spends on Twitter, and we can see how some eccentric/ad hominem behaviors on academic Twitter have transformed smoothly into more responsible behavior as the corresponding Twitter accounts have grown from hundreds to thousands to tens of thousands of followers (there are only few accounts in the range of hundreds of thousands of followers and they usually behave quite accurately).
 Importantly, all aspects of problematic behavior described above (mixing politics/money/personal biases with academic discussion) are exponentially amplified when we are dealing with an academic Twitter account with many thousands of followers.
 I intentionally do not give any specific examples of “overuse of Twitter power”, but all of us have seen such examples.
 So, obviously, we need to be kind, and most importantly, remember that kindness needs to scale up as the Twitter account grows.
 A large number of Twitter followers is not just power but also a big responsibility.